Kněžnice: Administrative division

+Etymology

+The initial name of the village was Knínice.
+The name was derived from the Old Czech word knieni (i.e. 'nuns'), meaning "the village of people belonging to the nuns".
+It referred to the ownership of the village by the St. George's Convent in Prague.
+From the 17th century, the name appeared as Kněžnice.

 Geography

 Kněžnice is located about 6 km northwest of Jičín and 34 km southeast of Liberec.
 It lies mostly in the Jičín Uplands.
 The northern part of the municipal territory extends into the Ještěd–Kozákov Ridge and includes the highest point of Kněžnice, which is located below the top of the Kozlov mountain at 600 m above sea level.

-The Libuňka Stream springs here and flows across the municipality.
-The southern part of the territory lies in the Bohemian Paradise Protected Landscape Area.
+The Libuňka Stream originates here and flows across the municipality.
+The southern part of the municipal territory lies in the Bohemian Paradise Protected Landscape Area.

+History

+The first written mention of Kněžnice is from 1227.

+Demographics

+Transport

+The I/35 road (the section from Jičín to Turnov, part of the European route E442) passes through the municipality.

+Sights

+Kněžnice is poor in monuments.
+The only cultural monument is a stone crucifix from 1801.